| | Phantom Black Dogs (Black Shuck)

 snap judgments because of the long span of time involved from

+the recorded events.
 Other phantom dogs are more benevolent and stories exist of

 people being helped from tight spots.
 For example Augustus